bernardtse/data-mcp-server/README.md

 uv run mcp dev data_mcp_server.py
 ```

 - To run the MCP server on other 3rd-party clients (e.g. Cursor, Goose, etc.), locate the MCP configuration settings within the app.
-In some cases, this opens the MCP configuration file (JSON), which you’ll need to edit directly.
+In some clients, this opens the MCP configuration file (JSON) for direct editing.
 If other MCP servers are already defined, add a new entry following the structure below.
 If the file is empty, replace its contents entirely with the JSON example.
 After saving any changes, restart the client.

 ```json
 {